 40 Harrison Street between Greenwich and West Streets

 We've recommended Imagine Swimming lessons in the past.
 But the NYC-based program also hosts birthday parties at its flagship Tribeca location for children ages 3 and up.
-The package includes an experienced swimming instructor, paper and party goods, and playroom time.
-Parents supply the decorations, food and cake.
+All packages include a 3:1 child-to-instructor ratio in the pool and party room, plus a party host.
+Staff will handle all set up and clean up, too.
+Parties are held on weekends from 3-5pm.

 YMCA – Citywide